clstmbrly/Practice-Testing-Area/Practice-with-Template.md

    3. Also need to put a separating newline above and below the fenced block.

+Fenced code blocks inside ordered and unordered lists

+This is a numbered list.

+I'm going to include a fenced code block as part of this bullet:

+Code
+More Code
+We can put fenced code blocks inside nested bullets, too.

+Like this:

+printf("Hello, World!");
+The key is to indent your fenced block by (4 * bullet_indent_level) spaces.

+Also need to put a separating newline above and below the fenced block.

 We can put fenced code blocks inside nested bullets, too.